Disclaimers: See Part 1

-I cheered up.
-I didn't want to ruin the afterglow.
-"You forgot, worldly, cute, talented."
+I cheered up and didn't want to ruin the afterglow.
+"You forgot worldly, cute, talented."

 "And full of herself."
 Xena jived.

-She played with my golden hair that was close to my ear.
+She played with the golden strands that was close to my ear.
 "Looks like I should've paid better detail in cleaning your ears."

 "Can you be quiet please.
 This is hard enough already."

 I lay back on the pillow, trying my best not to get overly excited.
-I mean, it's just a ring.
+It's just a ring.
 It could mean anything.
 Friendship ring.
 Lover ring.
 Bonding ring.

-Taking my left hand in her's, she began to say.
-"Let me tell you a story of a warrior.
-A tale about, me.
+Taking my left hand in hers, she aver, "Let me tell you a story of a warrior.
+A tale about me.
 A cowardly warlord named Cortese chose to raid a small village called Amphipolis.
 I decided to rouse the villagers to fight back, but by winning, many people lost family, friends, and I lost my brother, Lyceus.
-In turn I lost my mother, my home.
-For a very long time after that, I only wanted to help my village by also raiding other villages close to Amphipolis, and became a pirate.
-I fell in love with Caesar, thinking we would rule the world together.
-However, he spurn me, taking my love, and repaying me with betrayal, rage, death.
-I swore that I would never give my heart to another living person again.
+In turn, I lost the villagers respect, my mother's love, along with my home.
+For a very long time afterwards, I only wanted to help my village by raiding other villages close to Amphipolis, becoming a pirate.
+I'd met and fell in love with Caesar, thinking we would rule the world together.
+However, he spurn me.
+Taking my love and repaying me with betrayal, rage, death.
+I swore I would never give my heart to another living person again.

 I took my frustrations and anger out on every living thing on this earth.
-I believed that I would never accept love again.
-Until Hercules changed all of that.
-He unchained my heart, and I began to love him for it."
+I believed I'd never accept love again, until Hercules changed all of that.
+He unchained my heart, and I started to love him for it."

 Don't get jealous.
 Don't get jealous.